serodriguez68/learning-spring-data-jpa/README.md

 ## Auditing

 Note: the course only covered this topic in very little detail.
 We suggest you find additional resources for this.
+[This YouTube video](https://www.youtube.com/watch?v=UTZJhILIpUs) explains this topic in a nice way.

 Auditing in the Spring Data context means tracking when a record was created, updated and who did it.
 Spring Data comes with a feature to do